Large fire breaks out at Tiffany & Co’s newly-renovated flagship New York store

 The store was reopened in April after a three-year renovation project, which was estimated to have cost $500m.

-A glitzy reopening event was attended by stars Gal Gadot, Florence Pugh, Michael B. Jordan and Pharell Williams, and featured performance by Katy Perry and Mark Ronson, the company said in a press release.
+A glitzy reopening event was attended by stars Gal Gadot, Florence Pugh, Michael B. Jordan and Pharell Williams, and featured performances by Katy Perry and Mark Ronson, the company said in a press release.

 The almost 10,000-square metre store stands 10 stories high, and is on the same iconic New York block as Trump Tower.

-The renovated 5th Avenue store housed tens of millions of dollars of art by Jean-Michel Basquiat, Damien Hirst and Julian Schnabel, according to Vogue.
+The renovated 5th Avenue store houses tens of millions of dollars of art by Jean-Michel Basquiat, Damien Hirst and Julian Schnabel, according to Vogue.

 Tiffany’s did not immediately respond to a request for comment.

-Its parent company is the luxury brand LVMH, whose chairman and CEO Bernard Arnault is the second wealthiest man in the world with an estimated net worth of $220bn.
+LVMH’s chairman and CEO Bernard Arnault is the second wealthiest man in the world with an estimated net worth of $220bn.

 Join our commenting forum